workforce-intelligence-network/RAPiDSkills/README.md

 4. Run `docker-compose run --rm web rails db:reset` to create the dev and test databases, load the schema, and run the seeds file.
 4. Run `docker-compose up -d` to start all the remaining services.
 5. The web application will be available at http://localhost:3000

+If you cloned the directory without the documentation submodule, you must initialize and update the submodule in order to have the `middleman` service start correctly:
+1. Change into the documentation directory: `cd documentation`
+2. Pull in the submodule: `git submodule update --init`

 For ongoing development:
 1. Run `docker-compose up -d` to start all services.